Montana Cities with the Fastest-Rising Home Prices in 2025

 4. Big Sky

-Famous for its stunning scenery and outdoor recreation, Big Sky has also seen significant growth in its real estate market.
+Big Sky is known for its beautiful views and outdoor activities.
+It has also experienced a lot of growth in its real estate market.
 Home prices have risen by $114,121 (6.5%) over the past year and by a remarkable $838,522 (81.5%) in the last five years.
 The current typical home value in Big Sky is $1,867,800, making it one of Montana’s most expensive housing markets.

 5. Garrison